An introduction to Anne Lister (1791-1840)

 At Shibden Hall you can view items that relate directly to Anne- her travel writing case, music books with signatures, three portraits and her funeral hatchment.
 Unfortunately, very few of her possessions have survived and her vast library was sold off after her death.
 However, the Hall itself and grounds can reveal a great deal about Anne and her time living there and managing the Hall and Estate.
 Anne made considerable changes to the Hall and grounds which remain today.
 Lots of the furniture at Shibden was there during Anne's time, as well as the Lister Carriage, which is on display in the barn.
 Anne's diaries, travel notes and Shibden Hall's archives are all looked after by West Yorkshire Archives.

-A blue plaque to commemorate Anne Lister was unveiled at Shibden Hall by the Halifax Civic Trust on the 3rd April this year.
+A blue plaque to commemorate Anne Lister was unveiled at Shibden Hall by the Halifax Civic Trust on the 3rd April 2019.
 (Anne Lister's birthday).
 There is also a rainbow-edged blue plaque at Holy Trinity Church in York where Anne Lister and Ann Walker had a 'marriage' ceremony in 1834.

 Key publications about Anne Lister include: